Ke'Bryan Hayes Player Props: Pirates vs. Rockies

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .186 with four doubles, a triple, a home run and five walks.
+- Hayes has four doubles, a triple, a home run and five walks while batting .206.

-- Hayes has reached base via a hit in eight games this season (of 15 played), and had multiple hits in three of those games.
+- Hayes will look to extend his four-game hitting streak.
+He's batting .316 with one homer over the course of his last outings.

-- He has homered in one of 15 games, and in 1.6% of his plate appearances.
+- He has gone deep in one of 16 games, and in 1.4% of his plate appearances.

-- Hayes has driven in a run in four games this year (26.7%), but has had no multiple-RBI games.
+- In five games this season, Hayes has picked up an RBI, with more than one RBI once.

-- In five games this season (33.3%), he has scored, including multiple runs twice.
+- In six games this year (37.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.